defi-wonderland/specs/specs/interop/shared-lockbox.md

 Withdraws a specified amount of ETH from the lockbox's liquidity pool.

-- Only authorized `OptimismPortal` addresses MUST be allowed to interact.
+- Only authorized `OptimismPortal` addresses SHOULD be allowed to interact.
-- The function MUST emit the `ETHUnlocked` event with the correct `portal` and `amount`.
+- The function MUST emit the `ETHUnlocked` event with the `portal` that called it and the `amount`.

 ```solidity
 function unlockETH(uint256 _value) external;